success81/Synthetic_NLP_Data_Generation_Paper/README.md

 Car Repair Baseline / Car Repair Review Improved          <b>(Reference:3,3A,4,4A)</b>

+LSTM Models                                               <b>(Reference:7,7A,8,8A)</b>

 # Conclusion
-Through the testing of multiple models it is proven that adding synthetic data improves the performance of Classification Models.
+Through the testing of multiple models, it is proven that adding synthetic data improves the performance of Classification Models.

 # References